nf-core/dualrnaseq/docs/parameters.md

 By default, this is set to `0.0`, to ensure that only mappings or alignments that are compatible with the specified library type are considered by Salmon.
 You can find more information on this parameter in the [`Salmon documentation.`](https://salmon.readthedocs.io/en/latest/salmon.html#incompatprior)

-#### `--generate_salmon_uniq_ambig False`
+#### `--generate_salmon_uniq_ambig`

 Option to extract all of the unique and ambigious reads after quantification.
-Works for both Selective alignment and alignment-based modes
+Works for both Selective alignment and alignment-based modes (Default: False).

 #### `--gene_feature_gff_to_create_transcriptome_host ["exon", "tRNA"]`